dappnode/DAppNodeDocs/docs/troubleshooting.md

 This will allow you to connect from the same local network but not from outside, to connect to your DAppNode from outside your network you will need to download another VPN profile pointing to the DynDNS address (exactly as it is downloaded)

-### VPN ports closed
+### VPN ports closed (needs review for OPEN VPN)

 If your router is doing NAT LOOPBACK and you can't access your DAppNode it is very likely that the ports used to establish the VPN connection with the server are not available.
-To solve this you have to enter the router admin UI and open the 500 and 4500 UDP ports.
-Even though we use UPnP protocol so you can forget about ports management, note that some routers could not allow UPnP configuration of ports under 1024 so port 500 UDP will have to be added manually in these cases.
+To solve this you have to enter the router admin UI and open the 1194 UDP and 8090 TCP ports.

 If you have NAT LOOPBACK activated and the VPN ports are opened it is very likely that an extension you have installed or any setup you have that affects DNS routing might be interfering in the connection, please deactivate any piece of your configuration that can have influence DNS solving.